taufikraden29/notes/APPWRITE_SCHEMA_UPDATE.md

 # Appwrite Schema Update for BlogMe

-To support the new code snippet functionality in BlogMe, you need to update your Appwrite collection schema to include the following fields:
+To support the new code snippet and auto-save functionality in BlogMe, you need to update your Appwrite collection schema to include the following fields:

 ## Required Collection: "notes"